 Please double check the images to make sure that a specific town or place is shown on this map.
 You can also get in touch and ask us to check the map for you.

-This map looks great at all sizes: 12x16in (30.5x41cm), 16x20in (40.5x51cm), 18x24in (45.5x61cm), 24x30in (61x76cm), 32x40in (81.5x102cm) and 40x50in (102x127cm), but
+This map looks great at all sizes: 12x16in (30.5x41cm), 16x20in (40.5x51cm), 18x24in (45.5x61cm), 24x30in (61x76cm), 32x40in (81.5x102cm) and 40x50in (102x127cm), but it looks even better when printed large.

 I can create beautiful, large prints of this map up to 50in (127cm).
-Please get in touch if you're looking for
+Please get in touch if you're looking for larger, customised or different framing options.

 The model in the listing images is holding the 16x20in (40.5x51cm) version of this map.